katipogluMustafa/CLangTraining/00_LanguageFundamentals/12_Structs/README.md

 including the struct keyword.
 	* Note that we use all capital letters for the typedef name to keep it distinct from regular variable names and tag names.

+* A tag name or typedef enables you to define the data structure just once even though you may use it over and over again.
+	* Typically, structure definitions are placed in a header file where they can be accessed by multiple source files.

 ```c
 typedef struct {